-The reviews below also include references to tracks from their live albums.
-You can see all the videos I mention in this post and more on my Queefn & Covers playlists.
+You can see all the videos I mention in this post on my Queen & Covers playlists for this album.
 So do feel free to check them out (along with my other Queen playlists) and see which versions of each song you like best!

 Written by Brian May

 This is the only song from the album for which Queen don’t have a lyric video on their official channel.
 Strange considering it’s one of their most popular songs!

 On the album, this track starts with a 1-minute instrumental by Brian, consisting of a cool guitar intro, followed by a repeating harmonium melody that appears to continuously get higher for about 25 seconds (it was actually recorded going downwards and played back in reverse).
 That melody is repeated again at the end of the final track to bring the album full circle.
 This audio illusion is known as a Shepard tone melody, whereby lower notes fade in as the higher notes go out of hearing range, while everything in between remains at a constant volume.
 This cleverly fools the listener into thinking that it’s rising infinitely, even though it isn’t.
 There are many other examples of this effect online, along with nice explanations by Vsauce & Vox.

 Only the album version includes that additional intro.
 Other versions of the track (single, video, instrumental, etc) omit it completely and go straight into the song.
 The most notable exception is the Air Guitar Edit, released on the compilation album The Best Air Guitar Album In The World… Ever, which begins with the closing guitar riffs from We Will Rock You before the main song kicks in.